MicrosoftDocs/fabric-docs/docs/data-science/sales-forecasting.md

 The light blue line in the following graph represents the actual sales values.
 The dark blue line represents the forecasted sales values.
 An analysis of the comparison between actual and forecasted sales reveals that the model effectively predicts sales for the `Furniture` category during the first six months of 2023.

 Based on this observation, you can have confidence in the model's forecasting capabilities for the overall sales in the last six months of 2023 and extending into 2024.
-This confidence can inform strategic decisions about inventory management, raw material procurement, and other business-related considerations.
+This confidence can inform strategic decisions about inventory management, procurement of raw materials, and other business-related considerations.

 :::image type="content" source="./media/sales-forecasting/power-bi-forecast.png" alt-text="Screenshot of a Power BI report.":::